lightbend/fdp-sample-applications/kstream/README.md

 ## dcos kafka package
 kafka-dcos-package=kafka

-## dcos service name. beta-kafka is installed as kafka by default. default is value of kafka-dcos-package
+## dcos service name.
+Change this if you use a different service name in your
+## Kafka installation on DC/OS cluster
 kafka-dcos-service-name=kafka

 ## whether to skip creation of kafka topics - valid values : true | false